The hidden ferroelectric chiral ground state of silver niobate: Emergence of chirality in the R3 phase

 Because these space groups contain only orientation preserving symmetry operations they are compatible with chirality.
 Interestingly, the crystals with the $R3$ space group can be chiral but $R3$ is a non-enantiomorphic Sohncke space group: unlike enantiomorphic pairs (such as $P3_1$ and $P3_2$), $R3$ can accommodate both left and right handed structures~\cite{fecher2022, Bousquet-25}.
 As a result, crystallization in the $R3$ space group does not inherently guarantee a chiral structure, rather, it preserves the handedness of any chiral motif present.
 In other words, an achiral motif can still yield an achiral crystal structure in this space group.

 In AgNbO$_3$, the $R3$ phase ($a^+_pa^+_pa^+_p$) results from the condensation of oxygen octahedra rotations $a^+a^+a^+$ and polarization along the $[111]$ direction.
-In such a case, as illustrated in Fig.~\ref{fig:chir}(a), each {\it individual} perovskite unit undergoes a rotation combined with a polar displacement along the same axis, forming a local motif that is intrinsically chiral: the axial nature of the rotation and the polar nature of the displacement prevent the motif from being superimposed on its mirror image by any proper rotation~\cite{hlinka2014}.
+In such a case, as illustrated in Fig.~\ref{fig:chir}(a), each {\it individual} perovskite unit $i$ undergoes a rotation, $\mathbf{R}_i$, combined with a polar displacement $\mathbf{u}_i$ along the same axis granting the system with a macroscopic polarization $\mathbf{P}_{\textrm{mac}}$ and forming a local motif in each unit cell $i$ that is intrinsically chiral, with non-vanishing $\chi_i = \mathbf{R}_i \cdot\mathbf{P}_i$: the axial nature of the rotation and the polar nature of the displacement prevent the motif from being superimposed on its mirror image by any proper rotation~\cite{hlinka2014}.

-However, a local chiral motif does not necessarily result in a globally chiral structure.
+However, a local chiral motif, $\chi_i$, does not necessarily result in a globally chiral structure with non-vanishing $\chi=\sum_i \chi_i$.
 This is obvious, for example, in a fictitious $P4bm$ or the $R3c$ phase.
 A $P4bm$ phase $(a^0a^0c^+_p)$ resulting from a combination of $(a^0a^0c^+)$ rotation pattern and $[001]$ polar distortions, with axial and polar axes aligned along the $z$ direction, would exhibit a local non-zero chirality (Fig. \ref{fig:chir}b)~\cite{Gomez-Ortiz-24}.
 However, in neighboring cells along the $x$ and $y$ directions, the octahedra rotate in the opposite direction, reversing the axial vector and thus the chirality, while the polar vector remains unchanged.
 Consequently, the opposite local chiralities of neighboring cells cancel out two by two and the structure is globally achiral.
 In the physically more relevant $R3c$ phase $(a^-_pa^-_pa^-_p)$, combining $(a^-a^-a^-)$ rotation and polarization in the $[111]$ direction, the alternating oxygen octahedra rotations in neighboring cells also leads to the cancellation of local chiralities, resulting in a net achiral or anti-chiral structure.